-Although there's an amazing range of lenses on the market today, from the best lenses for landscapes (opens in new tab) to the best lenses for weddings (opens in new tab), the sheer selection can be intimidating.
+From the best lenses for landscapes to the best lenses for weddings, the sheer selection can be intimidating.
 When you're making a buying choice, you need to consider the variety of types, technologies and features available, and to work out what's right for you.

 Of course, manufacturers don't always make it easy for us, and lenses tend to be bandied around with a lot of complex terminology.
 Only with a good knowledge of the lens and of the common pitfalls of the lens type can a photographer make informed decisions about each optic and get the best camera lenses.

 The terminology of lenses is often far from self-explanatory, and is made more confusing by variations between different manufacturers.
 Modern lenses come armed with a wealth of advanced technology – some software based, some hardware and chemistry related.
 Each feature is responsible for a small portion of the overall design, which is tailored to produce the optimal sharpness and contrast, with minimal distortion.